makdid7/tkinter-typer/README.md

-# maksim-creative-project
+This is the place to download the game files
-This is the place to download the game files from Maksim Didenko's creative project
+Download & unzip the folder, then open Speed-Typing-Game.exe To delete all the scores, go to the "scores" folder and run the "clear-scores" file.